 ● Creating and managing service accounts

-1.2 Managing infrastructure as code.
+1.2 Managing infrastructure.
 Considerations include:

-● Infrastructure as code tooling (e.g., Cloud Foundation Toolkit, Config Connector, Terraform, Helm)
+● Infrastructure-as-code tooling (e.g., Cloud Foundation Toolkit, Config Connector, Terraform, Helm)

 1.3 Designing a CI/CD architecture stack in Google Cloud, hybrid, and multi-cloud environments.
 Considerations include:

-● CI with Cloud Build
+● Continuous integration (CI) with Cloud Build

-● Widely used third-party tooling (e.g., Jenkins, Git, ArgoCD, Packer)
+● Widely used third-party tooling (e.g., Jenkins, Git, Argo CD, Packer)

 ● Security of CI/CD tooling